LearnFintech

 The Jupiter Story: Banking for the Experience Generation

 Before Jupiter, Jitendra Gupta had already conquered a mountain in Indian fintech.
-He founded Citrus Pay, which he sold to PayU for Million in one of India's biggest fintech exits in 2016.
+He founded Citrus Pay, which he sold to PayU for roughly $130 million in one of India's biggest fintech exits in 2016.
 After a stint at PayU, Gupta realized that while payments were solved, banking was still broken.

 He noticed that his younger colleagues at work were earning well but had no idea where their money was going.
 They were using 1990s-style banking apps that were clunky, confusing, and full of hidden charges.